MikeBusuttil/kaggle/README.md

 - generate sale price with a weighted average where lasso has 2x weight
 - fit/de-skew with unbounded Johnson distribution (ie. https://www.kaggle.com/code/jesucristo/1-house-prices-solution-top-1)
 - consider de-skewing all numeric predictors

-#### attempt #6

-- test dropping different number of columns brute force overnight to see which combo gives the best error estimate

 #### attempt #7